-Pittsburgh Penguins Chance To Repeat Begins With The Columbus Blue Jackets
+Pittsburgh Penguins’ Chance To Repeat Begins With The Columbus Blue Jackets

 The problem Crosby and the Penguins may run into the most during this series is the Columbus goaltender Sergei Bobrovsky.
 Bobrovsky finished the season with the highest goals against average with.931 while also finishing third in the league in wins with 41.
 While the Penguins have been using a two goalie system throughout the season with Matt Murray and Marc Andre-Fleury, the Blue Jackets have stuck with their former Vezina Trophy winner all season.
 Bobrovsky may have a 2-6 career playoff record between the pipes, but he has taken strides to show he isn’t the goalie of years past.

 The Penguins will also be seeing a familiar face returning to the lineups when the series begins with Evgeni Malkin being cleared to return from his upper-body injury.
 Up until his injury, Malkin was neck and neck with Crosby for the lead league in goals but saw his regular season come to an end in the middle of March finishing with 33 goals in 62 games played.
-With much of the Blue Jackets top defensemen focusing on Crosby and the top line, Malkin has a chance to be the Penguins best player throughout this series.
+With much of the Blue Jackets top defensemen focusing on Crosby and the top line, Malkin has a chance to be the Penguins’ best player throughout this series.
 Despite 48 career postseason goals, Malkin still seems nervous about his play heading into game one.

 Kirstie Chiappelli of Sporting News quoted Malkin during an interview regarding his return to game action.